 Therefore, continue reading for an ultimate guide to the unmissable Myrtle Beach attractions.

 1. Huntington Beach State Park

-Located at Murrells Inlet, this destination is very popular among bird-watchers and wildlife enthusiasts.
-Home to the best-preserved beach in the Grand Strand, this place also boasts of a freshwater lagoon, a saltmarsh, and a forest amidst the beach.
-Wildlife lovers definiitely should add this place to their list of things to do in Myrtle Beach.
+Located at Murrells Inlet, this destination is very popular among bird watchers and wildlife enthusiasts.
+Home to the best-preserved beach in the Grand Strand, this place also boasts a freshwater lagoon, a salt marsh, and a forest amidst the beach.
+Wildlife lovers definitely should add this place to their list of things to do in Myrtle Beach.